-If an application for relief is granted, provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time as regards the property and the ratepayer, they will not need to re-apply for relief in each new valuation period.
+An application for Small Business Rate Relief is not required.
+Where a ratepayer meets the eligibility criteria and has not received the relief they should contact their local authority..
+Provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time as regards the property and the ratepayer, they will automatically continue to receive relief in each new valuation period.

-Certain changes in circumstances will need to be notified to the local authority by the ratepayer (other changes will be picked up by the local authority).
-The changes which must be notified are-
+Certain changes in circumstances will need to be notified to the local authority by a ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
+The changes which should be notified are--

-- (a) the ratepayer taking up occupation of a property they did not occupy at the time of making their application for relief, and - (b) an increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.
+- (a) the ratepayer taking up occupation of an additional property, and - (b) an increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.